Unoccupied properties

 Unoccupied but furnished property discount details

-Properties which are wholly or partly furnished but not occupied as anyone's main residence No discount applies and the full charge is payable
+Properties which are wholly or partly furnished but not occupied as anyone's main residence.

 Unoccupied and unfurnished properties

-If a property remains empty for over two years a premium charge becomes payable as detailed below.
+If a property remains empty for over one year, a premium charge becomes payable as detailed below.

 Unoccupied and unfurnished property discount details